tektronix/keithley/Instrument_Examples/Model_622x_2182A/README.md

 # Model 622x & 2182A

 These examples are for use with Keithley Models 6220, 6221, or 2182A.
+See also [example code for the 2182A](/Instrument_Examples/Model_2182A/).

 ## Directory